 The locals that we have met on the different islands could best be described as indifferent.
 Not unpleasant nor rude, but just totally indifferent to visitors.
-The infrastructure is crumbling and commerce is rare, yet there seems little desire nor motivation to capitalise
+The infrastructure is crumbling and commerce is rare, yet there seems little desire nor motivation to capitalize

 on the economic potential of these spectacular islands.
-Most islands have built runways long enough to accommodate personal twin engine aircraft, and each has its own millionaire row, but even these wealthy residents cannot sustain an economy.
+Most islands have built runways long enough to accommodate personal twin-engine aircraft, and each has its own millionaire row, but even these wealthy residents cannot sustain an economy.
 Perhaps the limitation is ours, and our concepts of success and wealth are alien to them.
-The children are all dressed in school uniforms and appear to be organised and motivated, hustling off to class in the morning and walking home in little groups late in the afternoon.
+The children are all dressed in school uniforms and appear to be organized and motivated, hustling off to class in the morning and walking home in little groups late in the afternoon.
 It is possible that the bright ones leave the out islands seeking opportunities in Nassau and elsewhere when they graduate, and the less ambitious remain at home.
 There is so much potential here, within an hour of the continental US, that the business model should be simple.
 I am reminded of the Kevin Costner movie Field of Dream where the hero kept hearing these whisperings, “Build it and they will come”.
-Unfortunately there doesn’t seem to be anyone willing to build, maintain or run “it”.
+Unfortunately, there doesn’t seem to be anyone willing to build, maintain or run “it”.

 We try to do some school every day although we are finding the long days underway a challenge.
 Sometimes the weather is rough and you are a little queasy and not terribly motivated, coupled with exhausted teachers who are standing watch through the night and trying to be stimulating during the days.

 A photo does not really depict the state of the seas but we have consistently been bashing into 20-25kts and 8-10 ft seas.
 This is neither comfortable nor enjoyable.